Skip to main content

 Incorporate modules in the dapp

-Let's put this into practice by moving code into smaller modules.
-Start by creating a folder named news_feed and adding a module.rell file inside it:
+Let’s put this into practice by organizing code into smaller modules.
+First, a folder named news_feed is created and a module.rell file is added inside it:

 src/news_feed/module.rell